Laravel Gemini AI Translation Synchronization Tool Documentation

 Getting Your API Key

-1. Visit Google AI Studio
+1. Visit Google AI

 2. Sign in with your Google account